MISSIONS

 How can I get involved?

-• Vision trips – Groups from First Pres visit Kamwenge to meet students and staff, and learn about Kamwenge Secondary & Vocational School as well as Good Shepherd Kindergarten & Primary School.
+• Vision trips: Groups from First Pres visit Kamwenge to meet students and staff, and learn about Kamwenge Secondary & Vocational School and Good Shepherd Kindergarten & Primary School.
 There are opportunities to attend and take part in classes and various school clubs, worship with students and teachers, and visit university students on their campuses.

 GIVE NOWCONTACT MISSIONS COUNCIL FOR MORE INFO